-State law prohibits an employer from asking about a job applicant’s race, color, religious creed, national origin, sex, gender identity, sexual orientation, genetic information, pregnancy or a condition related to said pregnancy (including lactation or the need to express breast milk for a nursing child), ancestry, status as a veteran, age (40 years and older), or handicap, unless based on a bona fide occupational qualification (BFOQ) (MA Gen. Laws Ch.
-151B Sec.
-4).
+Protected classes.
+The Massachusetts Fair Employment Practices Act (FEPA) prohibits an employer from asking about a job applicant’s race, color, natural or protective hairstyle, religious creed, national origin, sex, gender identity, sexual orientation, genetic information, pregnancy or a condition related to said pregnancy (including lactation or the need to express breast milk for a nursing child), ancestry, status as a veteran, age (40 years and older), or handicap, unless based on a bona fide occupational qualification (BFOQ) (Mass.
+Gen. Laws ch.
+151B, §4).

 Retaliation prohibited.
 The law prohibits employers from discriminating against a person because he or she opposed an unlawful discriminatory practice, filed a complaint, testified, or assisted in any proceeding under the law.